jayesh68/Robot-Path-Planning-Projects/Project3/Phase3/Part2/README.md

 3. The python script would present in the src folder in the ROS package.
 The name of the file is p3_astar_ros1.py.
 4. The file can be launched using the command roslaunch p3_Astar astar.launch

-The video simulations of the 6 test cases have been attached in the video simulations folder
+The video simulations of the 6 test cases have been attached in the simulation videos folder